Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 Right around the beginning of October, you’ll start noticing the balmy scent of baked sweet potatoes and hot, freshly roasted chestnuts in the air.
 So delicious!

-Around this time of the year, specialist vendors take to the streets to sell their autumn delicacies.
-We love to grab roasted chestnuts, usually cradled in newspaper cones, making our strolls around the city even more enjoyable!
+Around this time of year, specialist vendors take to the streets to sell their autumn delicacies.
+We love to grab roasted chestnuts, usually cradled in newspaper cones, which makes our strolls around the city even more enjoyable!

 A person holding chestnuts in her hands